shashosama/UTI-risk-prediction/README.md

 This project builds a machine learning model to predict the risk of **urinary tract infection (UTI)** using patient symptoms and temperature.
 The goal is to help identify patients at high risk of UTI-related conditions, such as **inflammation of the urinary bladder** and **nephritis of renal pelvis origin**, using interpretable models.

+This project builds a **machine learning model** to predict the risk of **urinary tract infection (UTI)** based on patient symptoms and temperature.
+It provides **two app interfaces**:
+A standard form-based predictor
+ A chatbot-style predictor

 ---

 ##  Dataset